 If you are requesting apps or software, check to see what information is required for student use.
 Any app or software that requires personally identifiable information beyond student first name, last name, and email is in violation of Student Data Privacy and will require principal and district approval.

-If you are requesting technology, be sure that you are requesting items from the approved hardware list.
-All exceptions must be approved by technology.
+If you are requesting technology that connects to the network, be sure that you are requesting items from the approved hardware list.
+All exceptions must be approved by the technology department.

 Since you are using your position as a teacher for Alpine School District to generate funds, any equipment or applications purchased with grant funds are property of Alpine School District and will remain in the district should you choose to leave.
 Unless otherwise specified by the grant, technology or licensing will stay in the school with the team you were on when you received the grant.